Aliases for PDP1 Gene

 GeneCards Summary for PDP1 Gene

 PDP1 (Pyruvate Dehyrogenase Phosphatase Catalytic Subunit 1) is a Protein Coding gene.
 Diseases associated with PDP1 include Pyruvate Dehydrogenase Phosphatase Deficiency and Atypical Autism.
-Among its related pathways are Pyruvate metabolism and Citric Acid (TCA) cycle and Glucose / Energy Metabolism.
-GO annotations related to this gene include protein serine/threonine phosphatase activity and [pyruvate dehydrogenase (lipoamide)] phosphatase activity.
+Among its related pathways are Development Dopamine D2 receptor transactivation of EGFR and Metabolism.
+Gene Ontology (GO) annotations related to this gene include protein serine/threonine phosphatase activity and [pyruvate dehydrogenase (lipoamide)] phosphatase activity.
 An important paralog of this gene is PDP2.

 UniProtKB/Swiss-Prot for PDP1 Gene